LittleBigRefresh/refresh-web/README.md

-# This is the WIP Rewrite!
+# `main` is a WIP non-production-ready rewrite!

-This branch hosts progress for the major rewrite for refresh-web.
-It is not the stable branch.
+This branch hosts progress for the complete rewrite of refresh-web.

+For a feature-complete version that comes at the cost of being in feature-lock, use the `legacy` branch instead.
+This is the same version as the one deployed on https://lbp.littlebigrefresh.com and the one included with Refresh itself.

+Eventually, this rewrite will replace `legacy` entirely.

 # Refresh Web